duelSwords/Nodejs-ZTH/Section7/Section7.md

 What is API (Application Programming Interface) is a software intermediary that allows two application to talk to each other.

-GET - Retrieve a single or collection `GET /friends` or `GET /friends/5` POST - is for the collection `POST /messages`
-PUT - is update a single item in the collection `PUT /messages/15` DELETE - delete a single or collection `DELETE /friends` or `DELETE /friends/5`
+GET - Retrieve a single or collection `GET /friends` or `GET /friends/5` POST - is for the collection `POST /messages` or `POST /messages/15` DELETE - delete a single or collection `DELETE /friends` or `DELETE /friends/5`

+POST - Minor update change
+PUT - Replaces all representations of target with request payload

 ## 4 main parts HTTP REQUEST
 - Method --> POST